rust-marker/marker/marker_api/README.md

 ### Manual Setup

+#### Cargo.toml

-To get started, create a new cargo project that compiles to a library (`cargo init --lib`).
-Afterwards, the `Cargo.toml` has to be edited to compile the crate to a dynamic library.
-You can simply add the following after the `[package]` values:
+To get started, create a new Rust crate that compiles to a library (`cargo init --lib`).
+Afterwards, edit the `Cargo.toml` to compile the crate to a dynamic library and include `marker_api` as a dependency.
+You can simply add the following to your `Cargo.toml` file:

 ```toml
 [lib]